|

 The Germination Stage

 It all begins with a tiny seed packed with potential.
-When the conditions are just right – warm soil, moisture, and sunlight – the sunflower seed sprouts.
-This process is known as germination.
+When the conditions are just right—warm soil, moisture, and sunlight—the sunflower seed sprouts, a process known as germination.
 As the seed absorbs water, it swells and cracks open, revealing its first roots.

 Germinated seed of sunflower isolated on white background.